Planning a trip to the Alamo City and looking for best things to do in San Antonio, TX?

 Hotel Valencia has really nice decor, an amazing library, and a lavish buffet breakfast spread – perfect for a family vacation or a romantic holiday!

-The Riverwalk also has many other restaurants including popular chains and is a great central location for your stay in San Antonio.
+There are many other hotels on the San Antonio Riverwalk including Mokara Hotel & Spa, St. Anthony, Hotel Contessa, etc and it is a great central location for your stay in San Antonio.

 Best Things to do in San Antonio

 While the San Antonio Riverwalk is the first thing that comes to the mind when planning a trip to the city, there are many things to do in San Antonio besides the Riverwalk.

 We recommend planning a two to three day trip to check out the city’s best tourist attractions including the Alamo, Pearl District, and the Mercado.

 Here are our favorite things to do in and around San Antonio Downtown.